MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 SELECT * FROM Users WHERE first_name IN ('yousef', 'omar')

--- What's the output ? and why ?
+-- What's the output? and why?

 # Answer